zopefoundation/zope.app.wsgi/README.txt

 This is especially useful for debugging.

-To bring up Zope and obtain the WSGI application object at the same, use the ``getWSGIApplication`` function.
+To bring up Zope and obtain the WSGI application object at the same time, use the ``getWSGIApplication`` function.
 Here's an example of a factory a la PasteDeploy_::

     def application_factory(global_conf):